James Anderson (cricketer): Achievements

-On 25 July 2016, during the second Test of that year's England-Pakistan series at Old Trafford, he became the first fast bowler to take 50 wickets against all other 7 major Test-playing nations, Australia, India, New Zealand, Pakistan, South Africa, Sri Lanka and West Indies.
-In December 2019, in the first Test against South Africa, Anderson became the ninth cricketer to play in 150 Test matches.
-In January 2020, in the second Test of the series against South Africa, Anderson took his 28th five-wicket haul in Test cricket.
-He surpassed Sir Ian Botham's record of 27, to become the bowler with the most five-wicket hauls for England in Test cricket.
+On 25 July 2016, during the second Test of that year's England-Pakistan series at Old Trafford, Anderson became the first fast bowler to take 50 wickets against all other seven major Test-playing nations, Australia, India, New Zealand, Pakistan, South Africa, Sri Lanka and West Indies.

+Anderson recorded two milestones during England's tour of South Africa in 2019–20.
+On 26 December 2019, in the first Test, he became only the ninth cricketer to play in 150 Test matches.
+On 5 January 2020, in the first innings of second Test, he took his 28th five-wicket haul in Test cricket, overtaking Ian Botham as the bowler with the most five-wicket hauls for England in Tests.
+With his fifth dismissal, Ben Stokes also became the first England outfielder to take five catches in an innings.

-He is the only seam bowler to take 300+ Test wickets on home soil.
+He is the only seam bowler to take 300-plus Test wickets on home soil.
 He is the first pace bowler, and second player overall, to take 100 Test wickets at a single venue (at Lord's; Muttiah Muralitharan has taken 100 wickets at three separate grounds in Sri Lanka) He has the most international Test deliveries bowled by a pace bowler.
+On 9 March 2024, Anderson became only the third player overall to reach 700 career test match wickets.

 He holds the world record for "not out" batting performances in Test cricket, achieving his 62nd Test "not out" at Lord's in 2017, passing the previous record of 61 set by Courtney Walsh.

-On 5 July 2021, playing for Lancashire against Kent in the LV= County Championship, Anderson took seven wickets for 19 runs (including 5 maiden overs), a new First Class best.
+On 5 July 2021, playing for Lancashire against Kent in the County Championship, Anderson took seven wickets for 19 runs (including 5 maiden overs), a new First Class best.
 It also meant he passed 1,000 First Class wickets.

-On 18 December 2021, Anderson during England's 1st innings in the 2nd Test of the Ashes, became the first-ever batsman to remain not out in Test cricket on 100 instances.
+On 18 December 2021, during England's 1st innings in the 2nd Test of the Ashes, Anderson became the first-ever batsman to remain not out in Test cricket on 100 instances.

+On 11 July 2024, James Anderson became the first-ever pacer to bowl 40,037 deliveries in Test Cricket.

+He holds the record of most wickets in One-day Internationals for England (269 wickets).

 Awards

-On 8 December 2011, he was awarded the Freedom of the Borough of Burnley.
+On 8 December 2011, Anderson was awarded the Freedom of the Borough of Burnley.

-In the 2015 Queen's Birthday Honours, Anderson was appointed an Officer of the Order of the British Empire (OBE) "for services to cricket".
+In the 2015 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE) "for services to cricket".
 On 11 February 2016, he received his OBE at Buckingham Palace.
+In April 2025, Anderson was knighted in Rishi Sunak's Resignation Honours "for services to cricket".